 How you schedule keyboarding into your technology program is unique to your teaching situation.
 Some teachers that have two class periods a week will schedule keyboarding in one class and leave the second class for other technology skills.
 Other teachers, who only have one class period a week, will begin or end the class with 10-15 minutes of keyboarding, which leaves the remainder of the time for other computer-based activities.
 Still other teachers, that have their students for only a few weeks during the school year as part of a rotation, will often begin the course with keyboarding or interweave the skill throughout the study period.

 Most teachers use software such as Mavis Beacon Teaches Typing or All the Right Type to teach keyboarding with drills and games.
 No matter how fun it is to use, many students find the task onerous.
 If they spend too much time in the lab keyboarding, boredom can set in and a dislike for computer class.
-To avoid this from happening, it is a good idea to deliver keyboarding lessons in smaller chunks and then use the remainder of the time to complete meaningful assignments such as creating a report, magazine, or advertisement.
+To avoid this from happening, it is a good idea to deliver keyboarding lessons in smaller chunks and then use the remainder of the time to complete meaningful assignments such as creating a timeline, interactive map, or advertisement.

 Share your Experience!

 Do you teach keyboarding?
 How do you schedule keyboarding into your computer class?
 What program do you use to teach keyboarding?
 Share your experiences!